 We were able to find the Suwa Tokyo University study online but it us in Japanese without an English translation so we’re unable to analyze the results or critique the study.
-Here’s the link to the abstract of the study in case you happen to know Japanese.
-But, it’s Greek to us.
 But, we are not surprised by the findings.
 We do know that in our own elderly in the United States that playing board games and doing crossword puzzles protects or reduces cognitive decline.

 It would be interesting though to compare cognitive function in those elderly who play games that involve pure luck like slot machines, Keno, and roulette versus those that involve some actual thinking like the various card games.
 Our hunch is that the “thinking” games would be more protective against dementia.
 One possible contributing factor to the improved brain function in the Japanese study is the socialization component of gambling.
 Social networks and outlets have positive effects on brain function and longevity.